rns/MarpaX-Parse-Take-I/README.md

 Other pre-reqs:

-core (closures in rules, terminal-based lexing, quantified symbols, textual BNF with actions, see test cases 02-07, 08 for details)
+*Core* (closures in rules, terminal-based lexing, quantified symbols, textual BNF with actions, see test cases 02-07, 08 for details)

 	Marpa::R2
 	Clone
 	Eval::Closure
 	Math::Combinatorics

-parse trees (set default_action to 'xml', 'tree', 'sexpr' or 'AoA' to have XML string, Tree::Simple, S-expression or array of arrays parse trees accordingly; use show_parse_tree("text" or "html") to view Tree::Simple parse trees as text or html, see test cases 10, 11 and 13 for details))
+*Parse Trees* (set default_action to 'xml', 'tree', 'sexpr' or 'AoA' to have XML string, Tree::Simple, S-expression or array of arrays parse trees accordingly; use show_parse_tree("text" or "html") to view Tree::Simple parse trees as text or html, see test cases 10, 11 and 13 for details))

 	Data::TreeDumper
 	Tree::Simple